ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 These methodologies **can also detect other input-related issues, like injections**.

-For additional material, check [fuzzing book](https://www.fuzzingbook.org/).
+For additional material, check the [fuzzing book](https://www.fuzzingbook.org/).
 ## Grading

 You can obtain up to five points from this exercise.